 Stephen Jacobs, aged 45 from Liverpool

-Learner from Everton Development Trust (EDT)
+Learner with Everton Development Trust (EDT)

 Stephen hadn’t worked since 2010 but was desperate to get back into employment having worked for 23 years prior to this.
 His main experience was in construction and warehouse work, so he started the Include-IT Mersey course in order to improve his IT skills in the hopes of gaining employment in office-based work – as he says that heavy, manual work is becoming difficult for him as he gets older.